EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/README.md

       - Total number of pizzas
 5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?

+#
+## What can you practice with this case study?
+- Data Cleaning
+- JOINS
+- Aggregate Functions
+- CTE's
+- CASE Statements
+- Subqueries
+-